What are syllables, and why should we teach them?

-A syllable is a part of a word that contains sounds (phonemes) of a word.
-It usually has a vowel in it.
-A syllable is also called a ‘beat’ and teachers often teach children to identify syllables by clapping the ‘beats’ in words.
+A syllable is a part of a word that contains some of the sounds (phonemes) of that word, usually including at least one vowel.
+A syllable is also called a ‘beat’: teachers often teach children to identify syllables by clapping the ‘beats’ in words.
 Another way to describe a syllable is a ‘mouthful’ of a word.

 You can often find the syllables in a word if you notice when you open and close your mouth as you pronounce the word.
 Touch your chin as you say the word ‘elephant’.
 How many times did your chin drop?
-You probably pronounced the syllables like this: ‘e-le-phant’ and your chin would have dropped three times.
+You probably pronounced the syllables as ‘e-le-phant’, and your chin would have dropped three times.
+There are three syllables in the word.

-This is an invented word that means a lung disease caused by inhaling very fine ash and sand dust
+The word in English with most syllables is the term for a lung disease caused by inhaling very fine ash and sand dust:

-As children progress through their education, many subject words particularly in the sciences, have long words that have Latin or Greek origins.
-So, all students including secondary and university students would benefit from learning how to read and spell using syllables.
+As children progress through their education, many subject words (particularly in the sciences) are long and have Latin or Greek origins.
+All students then, including secondary and university students, benefit from learning how to read and spell using syllables.

 Comments